Multitasking & Task Switching: The Real Cost to Focus

 A study shows that media multitasking, for instance, had negative effects on working memory.

-Thus, limiting media multitasking may improve working memory to increase productivity for other tasks.
+Thus, limiting media multitasking may improve working memory to increase our ability to focus on other tasks.

 As you can see, memory is an important piece to the puzzle of multitasking.
 We can't recall how to complete tasks without an adequate working memory, especially multiple tasks at once.
 In addition, the wrong types of multitasking may be harmful to our memory.